 RESIDENTS of Cathays are making big plans to help the environment in their area.

-Keep Cathays Tidy, who work under the Keep Wales Tidy umbrella, is moving to become a separate group in order to make the most of their local expertise.
+Keep Cathays Tidy, which works under the Keep Wales Tidy umbrella, is moving to become a separate group in order to make the most of their local expertise.

 Paulus Thurlbeck, 47, of Lisvane Street, has lived in the area for 20 years and is the treasurer for Keep Cathays Tidy.